EngineHub/WorldEditDocs/source/install.rst

 * Forge (recommended if you are using other Forge mods)
 * `Sponge <https://www.spongepowered.org/>`_ (also compatible with Forge mods)

-Note: Paper/Spigot use its own set of mods that are mostly incompatible with mods for Forge/Sponge.
-WorldEdit is extremely unique in that it works as a mod for both.
+Note: Paper and Spigot use its own set of mods that are mostly incompatible with mods for Forge and Sponge.
+You *may* want to research what other mods that you may want.
+Regardless, WorldEdit is extremely unique in that it works as a mod for both. 😊

 Installation
 =============